 Andrews University offers distance education courses in partnership with Home Study International and its delivery system.
 See p.
-26 for further details.
+31 for further details.

-In conjunction with Canter & Associates, the School of Education offers in-service credit for a tion.
+In conjunction with Canter & Associates, the School of Education offers in-service credit for a variety of graduate courses through video instruction.
 The school also offers additional graduate courses by distance learning.